Fast photon-mediated entanglement of continuously-cooled trapped ions for quantum networking

 where $\ket{H}$ and $\ket{V}$ represent orthogonal polarizations.
 The static phase of the above superposition is set to zero for convenience and without loss of generality.

-To show ion-photon correlations from either source, we integrate for 50 ns following the excitation pulse, and if a single photon is detected, we proceed to state analysis and detection.
+If a single photon is detected during the 50 ns photon detection window after excitation, we proceed to state analysis and detection.
 Otherwise, we either repeat the attempt or break for 100 $\mu$s of Doppler cooling after 50 successive attempts, for a duty cycle of $33\%$.
-Each attempt takes 1 $\mu$s, dominated by AOM latency and state preparation, and has independent single-photon success probabilities of $\eta_A=2.3(1)\%$ and $\eta_B=2.2(1)\%$ (see Supplemental Material) through each of the two ion imaging systems (hereafter labelled $A$ and $B$).
+Each attempt takes 1 $\mu$s, dominated by AOM latency and state preparation, and has independent single-photon success probabilities of $\eta_A=2.3(1)\%$ and $\eta_B=2.2(1)\%$ (see Supplemental Material \ref{colleff}) through each of the two ion imaging systems (hereafter labelled $A$ and $B$).
+The full experimental sequence is displayed in Figure \ref{fig:imagingsystem}(c), which is not to scale.

-After the photon exits the fiber, it passes through a quarter-wave plate to compensate for any ellipticity.
-Then, we examine the ion-photon correlations by scanning the angle of a half-wave plate in the beam path and measuring both the photon polarization and the parent ion qubit state (Figs. \ref{fig:corrcoh}a,c).
-The qubit is measured by shelving population in state $\mid\downarrow\rangle$ to the metastable $D_{5/2}$ manifold with 1762 nm light and then detecting the presence or absence of fluorescence under 493 and 650 nm illumination \cite{Dietrich2009,Keselman2011}, resulting in an estimated ion qubit detection fidelity of $\sim99.5\%$.
+After the photon exits the fiber, it passes through a quarter-wave plate (QWP) to compensate for any ellipticity.
+Then, we examine the ion-photon correlations (Figs. \ref{fig:corrcoh}a,c) by scanning the angle of a half-wave plate (HWP) in the beam path and measuring both the photon polarization and the parent ion qubit state (see Supplemental Material \ref{detection}).
 The resulting contrast in the correlation sets an upper bound on the fidelity overlap with Eq. \ref{eqn:IP} of $F_A<99.1(1)\%$ and $F_B<99.1(7)\%$, which we attribute to residual polarization mixing in the imaging systems.
+We perform the measurements for each imaging system by physically blocking the other.